atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+regexp : class java.lang.String : The regular expression to search for

 ### `firstMatch`